imperva/terraform-dsfhub-agentless-onboarding/examples/onboard-aws-neptune-slow-query/README.md

-# Onboard Amazon Neptune Slowquery example
+# Onboard Amazon Neptune with Slow Query example
 This example includes additional prerequisites that will need to be completed to fully utilize the module.
 More details can be found in the [onboarding documentation](https://docs.imperva.com/bundle/onboarding-databases-to-sonar-reference-guide/page/Amazon-Neptune-Onboarding-Steps_48367003.html).

 This example creates both 'aws' and 'dsfhub' resources.
 More information regarding authentication to each can be found in the relevant provider documentation: